aestroza/MIT-Music-Generation-on-Windows/README.md

 ## License

-All code in this repository is copyright 2022  [MIT 6.S191 Introduction to Deep Learning](http://introtodeeplearning.com/).
+The code on this repository is based on the code from [MIT 6.S191 Introduction to Deep Learning](http://introtodeeplearning.com/).
 All Rights Reserved.

 Licensed under the MIT License.